RadioShuttle/MBED_Turtle_RadioShuttle/README.md

  ##  Libraries utilized by the Turtle Software
- The entire Turtle Software consists of a main example applications and a dozen of referenced libraries which are automatically included when importing this URL: https://github.com/RadioShuttle/MBED_Turtle_RadioShuttle
+ The entire Turtle Software consists of a main example applications and half a dozen of referenced libraries which are automatically included when importing the project into the Mbed Compiler URL: https://github.com/RadioShuttle/MBED_Turtle_RadioShuttle

   The detailed file sets are:
 - Turtle example application (including main.cpp/h, PinMap.h, RadioTestSample.cpp and the Utils folder with additional support files)